 III.4 Remove screen I from its holder and replace it with the magnifying lens E1.
 Observe through the magnifier as you slowly slide it back away from the image.
-(Hint: Your eye should be right next to the magnifying lens.)
+(Your eye should be right next to the magnifying lens.)
 At some point, a greatly enlarged image will come into focus.
-If you run off the end of the rail you will have to move the whole arrangement towards the light.
 Clamp the lens in place where the image appears sharpest.

-Your arrangement will be as follows:
+Your arrangement should be be as follows:

 You have assembled a refracting telescope, which uses two lenses to observe distant objects.
 The main telescope lens, called the objective lens, takes light from the object at infinity and produces an image exactly at its focal length $f{objective}$ behind the lens.
 Properly focused, the magnifier lens (the eyepiece) does just the opposite: it takes the light from the image and makes it appear to come from infinity.
+The distance between the two lenses is the lens separation (L).
 The telescope itself never forms a final image; it requires another optical component (the lens in your eye) to bring the image to a focus on your retina.

 To make the image appear to be located at infinity (and hence observable without eyestrain), the eyepiece must be positioned behind the image at a distance exactly equal to its focal length, f{eye} .
-Therefore, the total separation, L, between the two lenses must equal the sum of their focal lengths:
+Therefore, the lens separation, L, between the two lenses must equal the sum of their focal lengths: